lsst-dm/nb_lsst_io/project/contributing.rst

 =======================

 You can contribute directly to the `nb_lsst_io <https://github.com/lsst-dm/nb_lsst_io>`__ repo by creating a pull request.
-If you’re intending to make a substantial change, it’s good idea to create a GitHub issue first with your proposal.
+If you’re intending to make a substantial change, it’s a good idea to create a GitHub issue first with your proposal.
 LSST can’t accept contributions that don’t fit with our strategy and roadmap.

 These sections can help you create a successful pull request: